agmmnn/awesome-blender/README.md

 -   [Cascadeur](https://cascadeur.com/) : is a standalone software for creating keyframe animation of 3D characters, humanoid or otherwise. _Free for early adopters._
 -   [Sculptron](https://render.otoy.com/forum/viewtopic.php?f=7&t=73665) : GPU-based tool for sculpting animation caches and for converting mesh sequences to volumes.
 The software is currently available free during early development.
 -   [CNDL](https://cndl.io/) : An IES lighting creation toolset.
 Improve your renders with custom IES lighting.
+-   [Medium by Adobe](https://cndl.io/) : Medium is a dedicated VR sculpting and painting package for users of Oculus headsets, capable of exporting models to DCC applications in OBJ or FBX format.

 ### Various Tools [^](#table)